Percentage Error (DP IB Applications & Interpretation (AI)): Revision Note

 What is percentage error?

-• Percentage error is how far away from the actual value an estimated or rounded answer is
+• Percentage error is a measure of how far away an estimated (or rounded) value is from the actual (or exact) value

-• Percentage error can be calculated using the formula epsilon equals open vertical bar fraction numerator v subscript A minus v subscript E over denominator v subscript E end fraction close vertical bar cross times 100 percent sign
+• Percentage error, epsilon, can be calculated using the formula epsilon equals open vertical bar fraction numerator v subscript A minus v subscript E over denominator v subscript E end fraction close vertical bar cross times 100 percent sign

 Examiner Tips and Tricks